 8 Mile (2002)

-Année de sortie : 2002
+Année de sortie: 2002

-Pays : Germany, United States of America
+Nation: Germany, United States

-Réalisateur : Curtis Hanson
+Réalisateur: Curtis Hanson

-Scénariste : Scott Silver
+Writer: Scott Silver

 Production & Genre

-Sociétés : Imagine Entertainment, Mikona Productions
+Sociétés: Imagine Entertainment, Mikona Productions

 Récompenses & Similaires